GatorSense/MorphExperiments/README.md

-# Morphological Neural Networks
+# Morphological Neural Networks (MNN)

 This is the repository for the current experiments on MNNs in the Machine Learning and Sensing Lab.
-These experiments build off the work done in Xu (2023).
+These experiments are a continuation of the work done in Xu (2023).

 ## Instructions To Run